jiudaoyun/captcha/README.md

 Reload generates and remembers new digits for the given captcha id.
 This function returns false if there is no captcha with the given id.

-After calling this function, the image or audio presented to a user must be refreshed to show the new captcha representation (WriteImage and WriteAudio will write the new one).
+After calling this function, the image presented to a user must be refreshed to show the new captcha representation (WriteImage will write the new one).

 ### func Server

 	func Server(imgWidth, imgHeight int) http.Handler

-Server returns a handler that serves HTTP requests with image or audio representations of captchas.
+Server returns a handler that serves HTTP requests with image representations of captchas.
 Image dimensions are accepted as arguments.
-The server decides which captcha to serve based on the last URL path component: file name part must contain a captcha id, file extension — its format (PNG or WAV).
+The server decides which captcha to serve based on the last URL path component: file name part must contain a captcha id, file extension — its format (PNG).

-For example, for file name "LBm5vMjHDtdUfaWYXiQX.png" it serves an image captcha with id "LBm5vMjHDtdUfaWYXiQX", and for "LBm5vMjHDtdUfaWYXiQX.wav" it serves the same captcha in audio format.
+For example, for file name "LBm5vMjHDtdUfaWYXiQX.png" it serves an image captcha with id "LBm5vMjHDtdUfaWYXiQX".

 To serve a captcha as a downloadable file, the URL must be constructed in such a way as if the file to serve is in the "download" subdirectory:
-"/download/LBm5vMjHDtdUfaWYXiQX.wav".
+"/download/LBm5vMjHDtdUfaWYXiQX.png".

 To reload captcha (get a different solution for the same captcha id), append "?reload=x" to URL, where x may be anything (for example, current time or a random number to make browsers refetch an image instead of loading it from cache).

-By default, the Server serves audio in English language.
-To serve audio captcha in one of the other supported languages, append "lang" value, for example, "?lang=ru".

 ### func SetCustomStore